-Since I’ve upped my advertising budget, it shouldn’t be a surprise that my daily Unlikes have also gone up.
+Since I’ve upped my advertising A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis., it shouldn’t be a surprise that my daily Unlikes have also gone up.
 Advertising aside, one could expect that even if the percentage of unlikes remained the same, the raw number would increase.

 As you can see in the chart above, the number of daily unlikes has gone up quite a bit beginning in July of this year.
 That’s expected.

 The first spike in Reach occurred in August of 2012.
 This is very likely related to the fact that Mari Smith and Amy Porterfield started sharing my content around then.
 It made quite an impact.